1999 Stanley Cup playoffs: (4) Toronto Maple Leafs vs. (7) Buffalo Sabres

-Western Conference Final
+Western Conference final

 (1) Dallas Stars vs. (2) Colorado Avalanche

 This was the first playoff meeting between these two teams.
 Dallas made their second consecutive and fourth overall Conference Finals appearance after losing to Detroit in six games in last year's Western Conference Final.
 Colorado made their third Conference Finals appearance in four years and their fifth appearance overall; they last made it to the Conference Finals in the 1997 Western Conference Final, where they lost in six games to Detroit.

+The Stars defeated the Avalanche in seven games.
 In game one the Stars jumped out to a 1–0 lead on Brett Hull's goal at 8:42 of the first period.
 The Avalanche came back to tie the game in the second period on Peter Forsberg's goal at 14:07.
 Valeri Kamensky scored the go ahead goal with 5:58 remaining in the game, as Colorado hung on to win 2–1.
 With the score tied at 2–2 in game two Joe Nieuwendyk gave Dallas a 3–2 lead with a goal at 11:52 of the third period.
 Mike Modano added a power-play goal with 3:32 remaining as the Stars won 4–2 to tie the series at 1–1.
 In game three Ed Belfour stopped all 34 Colorado shots he faced and Dallas won 3–0.
 The Avalanche came back in game four and led 2–1 with under five minutes remaining in the third period until Brett Hull scored at 16:07 to tie the score and send the game into overtime.
 In the extra period 22-year-old rookie Chris Drury scored at 19:29 to give Colorado a 3–2 win and tie the series at two games apiece.